eqNj/eqN-PD2-Filter/README.md

 Added a new shop hunting highlight style that utilizes the fact that %NL% within identified item names is now usable.

 Did a pass on all the Unique and Set items that have accenting based on their rarity and/or value and further organized them within the code for ease of editing.

+ Did a pass on all runeword bases and added more notification lines specifically for good bases that drop while leveling generally and for class specific items.

+Added a note to mirrored jewels that labels if they would yield a white or black item coloration when socketed.

 Continued optimizations for use with the new HD text introduced last season.